 These flies when infected by either Trypanosoma brucei rhodesiense or Trypanosoma brucei gambiense parasite becomes a part in the African sleeping sickness parasite’s lifecycle.
 There are many reported cases of African trypanosomiasis and mostly in rural areas caused by an infected tsetse fly bite

-African sleeping sickness is caused by infected tsetse flies (big brown fly) that are a host itself.
-The fly pierces the skin tissue when it bites and the parasite enters the lymphatic system and passes into the bloodstream from there.
+African sleeping sickness is caused by an infected tsetse flies (big brown fly) that is a host to the parasite itself.
+The fly pierces the skin tissue when it bites and the parasite enters the lymphatic system and later passes into the bloodstream from there.
 African trypanosomiasis can also rarely occur by organ transplant, blood transfusion & from mother to unborn child during pregnancy or at the time of delivery.

 Disruption of the sleep cycle (It gave the name sleeping sickness)